-The World is Already Christianized
+The World Is Already Christianized

 “To oppose the Christianization of society not only ignores our history, it also opposes equality, human rights, limitation of power, and progress.
 To be anti-Christianization is to be anti-civilization as we know it.
 The gospel has, is, and will continue to transform the world, whether we like it or not.